Iceland now feels like the coronavirus never happened

 Mick Krever/CNN

 This isn't because Iceland has been immune to Covid-19.
 In its early stages, the infection wreaked havoc among the island's relatively small population.
-But thanks to a rigorous regime of tracking and tracing, it has more or less been eliminated, giving the country confidence to fully reopen borders on June 15.
+But thanks to a rigorous regime of tracking and tracing, it has more or less been eliminated, giving the country confidence to reopen borders on June 15.

 Two days later, on June 17, Iceland celebrated its annual national day with its usual zeal, locals mingling in the pretty Nordic streets of the capital.
 There were no face masks or social distancing as Prime Minister Katrin Jakobsdóttir came out to address the crowds.